-This report describes the outcomes following IOPC independent investigations between 1 April 2018 and 31 March 2019.
+This report describes the outcomes following IOPC independent investigations between 1 April 2019 and 31 March 2020.
 The Policing and Crime Act 2017 introduced several reforms to the police complaints system.
-This report covers investigations started (and completed) before the reforms were implemented on 1 February 2020.
+These changes took effect on 1 February 2020.
+The investigations covered in this report all came to the attention of appropriate authorities before 1 February 2020 and are therefore handled under previous legislation.